tedunderwood/noveltmmeta/readme.md

 Column definitions are explained in **incopyrightdatadictionary.md**

+If you want to cite this as a resource, you can say Ted Underwood, "English-Language Fiction in HathiTrust After 1922," github, 2017, https://github.com/tedunderwood/noveltmmeta/blob/master/incopyrightfiction.csv.

 The work that developed this dataset was funded by SSHRC via the NovelTM project, administered at McGill University, and by the Andrew W. Mellon foundation, via the WCSA+DC project, administered by HathiTrust Research Center.
 The views and results expressed don't necessarily reflect the views of the funding agencies.

 bestsellersources